numbas/editor/docs/question/reference.rst

         If the variable hasn't been defined yet, it'll be created.

     Used by
-        A list of all variables which use this variable in their definition.
+        A list of all variables which use this variable in their definition, and other places in the question which use this variable.
-        You can click on a variable name to go to its definition.
+        You can click on a variable name to go to its definition, or click on a reference to go the relevant section of the editor.

 Locking variable values
 -----------------------